Kaveri: Religious significance

-In another legend, Lopamudra becomes Agastya's wife and takes on a form of water during a severe drought in South India.
-Agastya carries her in his small brass water pot and Ganesha, in the form of crow, knocks the water pot down.
-The spilled water runs down the hill and onto the drought-stricken land.
-Another story narrates that during the Samudra Manthana, or churning of the Ocean of Milk, Mohini and Lopamudra retrieved the nectar of immortality for the gods.
-Afterwards, Brahma took care of Lopamudra as his daughter and later offered her to king Kavera, who renamed her as Kaveri.
-When Kaveri grew up she prayed to Brahma to transform her into a purifying river.
+Another tradition equates Kaveri with Lopamudra, the wife of Agastya.
+She—having taken the form of water—is being carried by Agastya in his Kamandala.
+Ganesha, in the form of a crow, knocks the water pot down.
+This spilled water becomes the river that quells the draught in south India.
+Another traditional story narrates that following the Samudra Manthana (churning of the Ocean of Milk), Mohini and Lopamudra retrieved the nectar of immortality for the gods.
+Lopamudra was then raised by Brahma and was later given to king Kavera, who named her Kaveri.
+She prayed to Brahma to become a purifying river.

-As per the Tamil literature Manimekalai, Agastya drank the Ganges River in anger, when the floods destroyed his tapas and later released it in South India.
-Silapathikaram mentions Kaveri as the daughter of Kavera.
-In Theravada Buddhism, Kaveri is mentioned as a water channel.
-It is part of the twenty canal-systems associated with the reservoir Parakkamasamudda that existed in the Polonnaruwa region during the reign of king Parakramabahu I.
+In classical Tamil epic Manimekalai, Agastya swallowed the Ganges when the floodwaters disturbed his tapas (penance), later releasing it in southern India as Kaveri.
+Cilapathikaram mentions Kaveri as the daughter of Kavera.
+In Sri Lankan historical records of Theravada Buddhism, the name Kaveri is mentioned as one of the twenty canals linked to 12th-century Parakrama Samudra reservoir (built under Parakramabahu I in Polonnaruwa.

-Kaveri Pushkaram is a Hindu festival dedicated to the river.
-It is generally observed once every 12 years, with a "Maha Pushkaram" held every 144 years.
-The key pilgrimage sites includes Srirangam and Thula Kattam at Mayiladuthurai near the mouth of the river.
-The festival is celebrated for 12 days, and includes ceremonial observations such as homam, yagnam, chanting of the Vedas, ritual feeding, and tharpanam accompanied by cultural activities such as music, dance, and spiritual speeches.
+Kaveri Pushkaram is a Hindu festival observed once every 12 years along the river, with a "Maha Pushkaram" occurring every 144 years.
+The key pilgrimage sites include Srirangam and Thula Kattam ghats at Mayiladuthurai.
+Celebrated for 12 days, the festival features Vedic chanting, Yajnas, homam (fire rituals), ancestral offerings (tarpanam), and devotional music and dance performances.